-- Quote from unknown source\ - "All models are wrong.
-Some are useful" - Obviously today's model is too simple to model the complex phenomena - Question (for you) to ponder : Is it useful?
+- Quote from unknown source - "All models are wrong.
+Some are useful"

 Checking for Errors

 - Checks may be performed whenever a new node is added. - Parameter p: a node preformed a check with probability p. - Checks are performed by ascending the tree. - Parameter k: the number of levels to be checked.